molily/molily.de/_posts/2020-11-21-testing-angular.md

 How can we ensure that the fake is up-to-date with the original?
 How can we ensure the equivalence of original and fake in the long run and prevent any possible divergence?

 We can use TypeScript to **enforce that the fake has a matching type**.
 The fake needs to be strictly typed.
-The fake’s type needs to be derived from the original’s type, forming a subset.
+The fake’s type needs to be a subset of the original’s type.

 <aside class="margin-note">Type equivalence</aside>